 This is just the tip of the iceberg.
 Inflammation, and therefore vegetable oil consumption, is associated with a wide range of serious diseases and it is beyond the scope of this article to cover all of them.

-I am personally convinced that vegetable oils, along with added sugar and refined flour are key players in the epidemics of chronic, Western diseases, which are currently the biggest health problems in the world today.
+I am personally convinced that vegetable oils, along with added sugar and refined flour are the key players in the obesity and chronic disease epidemics our Western culture is battling with today.

 Take Home Message:

 If you want to be healthy, feel good and lower your risk of serious diseases, then you should consider avoiding vegetable oils.
-For a complete list of my preferred oils, see “Tony’s Top Picks for Cooking and Eating” on page 201 of my latest book entitled “Stop Dieting and Start Eating.”
-BUY BOOK HERE:
+For a complete list of my preferred oils, see “Tony’s Top Picks for Cooking and Eating” on page 201 of my latest book entitled: